Jobs: Vacancies and career portals

-On the portal you will also find events from Hanken, Hanken's partner companies as well as JobTeaser's international partners on the JobTeaser portal.
+On top of job ads, you will also find events from Hanken, Hanken's partner companies as well as JobTeaser's international partners on the JobTeaser portal.
 You can also see all job ads by JobTeaser's international partners.

 Before you log into the portal for the first time, please read the instructions below:

 - Log in to the portal with your Hanken login details, that will be behind the safe Haka login.
 If you are an alumnus or will graduate soon, please see instructions via clicking here.

 - Please also choose the other course, that is, your major subject.
 This will not affect which job ads you see, but can help us target other content for you.

 - You can upload your CV in your profile which will make it quick and easy to apply for jobs through the poratl.
 Alternatively, you can upload your CV when you apply for a job.

 - On the next page, you will be able to mark which sort of jobs you are interested in.
 These choices will affect the job ads you see.
 However, you can change these choices anytime and you can always also choose to see all ads.